Skip to main content

 Sephora cross-channel personalization

 Sephora's Beauty Quiz on the mobile app updates the desktop homepage immediately.
 An abandoned cart email includes the exact shades from the quiz.
 The 40 million member Beauty Insider program accounts for 80% of North American sales.
-Every channel is aware of what happened on every other channel.
+Every channel is aware of what happened on every other channel — a blueprint for unified customer data driving personalization across all touchpoints.

 MetricWhat it measuresWhy it matters